-Technology can also help emergency services to assist people in distress in case of silent, abandoned and hang-up calls, through the following.
+Technology can also help emergency services to assist people in distress in case of silent, abandoned and hang-up calls, through the following:

-- Location of the caller: the operator can find out the address from where the call was initiated. - Possibility to check if more calls have been received from the same caller: storing the phone / IMEI number of a caller who has made silent, abandoned and hang-up calls can be very useful in order to decide whether these calls correspond to real emergency situations. - SMS: some emergency services use SMS as a means to communicate with callers. - Total conversation: Total Conversation is a combination of three media in a conversational call: video, real-time text and audio.
-Total conversation services through the Internet and terminals are deployed in a number of countries in Europe, and adopted by people with disabilities who, for example, need video for sign language or real-time text for text based conversations or as complement to voice conversations. - Other means of communication with emergency services: technologies like instant messaging, email, video, etc. are available. - Statistics: the storage and classification of data can be very helpful.
+- Location of the caller1: the operator can find out the address of the location where the call was initiated. - Possibility to check if more calls have been received from the same caller: storing the phone / IMEI number of a caller who has made silent, abandoned, or hang-up calls can be very useful in order to decide whether these calls correspond to real emergency situations. - SMS: some emergency services use SMS as a mean to communicate with callers. - Total conversation: Total Conversation is a combination of three media in a conversational call: video, real-time text and audio.
+Total conversation services through the Internet and terminals are deployed in a number of countries in Europe, and adopted by people with disabilities who, for example, may use video for sign language or real-time text for text-based conversations, or as complement to voice conversations. - Other means of communication with emergency services include technologies like instant messaging, email and video, among others. - Statistics: the storage and classification of data can be very helpful.